 Offshore / Exploration

 United wish to drill the large, 3D-defined Colibri Prospect to properly test the Walton Basin play and significantly de-risk the follow-on prospectivity of the entire Licence area.
 A well to test Colibri in 750 metres of water is estimated likely to cost c.
 US$ 35 million dry hole.
-United would now like to attract a new and experienced offshore partner to replace Tullow through a farmin for a material interest in the Block, in return for commitment by the end of the current First Exploration Phase in January 2022 to fund and operate one exploration well in the 2 year Second Exploration Phase before January 2024.
+United would now like to attract a new and experienced offshore partner through a farmin for a material interest in the Block, in return for commitment by the end of the current First Exploration Phase in January 2022 to fund and operate one exploration well in the 2 year Second Exploration Phase before January 2024.